alanfrancis765/alanfrancis765.github.io/README.md

 ## 📸 Screenshots

 ![CSV](src/planetX.png)

 ![Manual](src/planety.png)

-## 📝 License
+## 📝 Author and details:

+-Hi this is Alan Francis I am an AIML student.
-This project is licensed under the [MIT License].
+-This project is licensed under the [MIT License].

-## 📬 Contact

-If you have any questions or suggestions, feel free to contact me at [alanfrancis347@gmail.com](mailto:alanfrancis347@gmail.com).
+-If you have any questions or suggestions, feel free to contact me at [alanfrancis347@gmail.com](mailto:alanfrancis347@gmail.com).

-## 💖 Thanks You

-Thank you for checking out the NASA Exoplanet Detection System!
-We hope this tool is helpful for your exoplanet research and exploration.
+-Thank you for checking out the NASA Exoplanet Detection System!
+I hope this tool is helpful for your exoplanet research and exploration.